Steeped in history, the study of Divinity and Theology has been undertaken since the foundation of the University on 1495.

-A PhD or MTh by research in Divinity at Aberdeen gives you all the benefits of quality, reputation and 500 years of tradition from the founding of the UK’s fifth-oldest University.
-Today we are a dynamic research centre, highly-ranked in the UK and with a strong international profile.
+A PhD in Divinity at Aberdeen gives you all the benefits of quality, reputation and 500 years of tradition.

 We attract students of all ages, backgrounds, interests and aspirations from around the world to join our friendly and supportive international community, working closely with world-leading academics.